calebisholaa/MMM-PictureVerse/Readme.md

 - Blink security camera feeds (shown once per hour)
 - Motion detection video clips from Blink cameras (shown immediately when detected)

-## Screenshots

-*Your magic mirror will display family photos most of the time, with verses and camera feeds at scheduled intervals*

 ## Features

 - **Family Photos**: Connect to your Dropbox account to display your family photos